microsoft/RD-Agent/docs/installation.rst

 Configuration
 =============

-To run the application, please create a `.env` file in the root directory of the project and add the following environment variables according to your requirements.
+To run the application, please create a `.env` file in the root directory of the project and add environment variables according to your requirements.

+The standard configuration options for the user using the OpenAI API are provided in the `.env.example` file.

+Here are some other configuration options that you can use:

 OpenAI API
 ------------

-If you are using the OpenAI API, here are the related environment variables that you need to set:
+You can use different OpenAI API keys for embedding model and chat model.

    .. code-block:: Properties

       EMBEDDING_OPENAI_API_KEY=<replace_with_your_openai_api_key>
       EMBEDDING_OPENAI_MODEL=text-embedding-3-small

+      CHAT_OPENAI_API_KEY=<replace_with_your_openai_api_key>
       CHAT_MODEL=gpt-4-turbo

 Azure OpenAI